Ecosystem based Adaptation in high mountain regions of Central Asia

 Objective and activities

 The project tests ecosystem-based approaches (EbA) to climate change adaptation in selected high mountain regions of Kyrgyzstan and Tajikistan and identifies institutional, administrative, economic, technical and informational challenges to implementation.
-Based on the knowledge gained, the project is developing a corresponding range of instruments for Kyrgyzstan and Tajikistan designed to facilitate the integration of EbA measures into political processes, for example the drawing up and implementation of adaptation strategies.
-The instruments include methods for devising appropriate strategies to protect and ensure the sustainable use of ecosystem services, developing training courses and identifying possible sources of financing.
-As part of the project, Kazakhstan is participating in a supraregional policy dialogue process in order to disseminate new approaches and integrate these into the planning process.
-The project's main target groups are decision-makers working for state and non-state actors at local and national level.
-The aim is to strengthen the capacity of these actors to develop and implement ecosystem-based adaptation strategies.
+Based on the knowledge gained, the project is developing a corresponding range of instruments for Kyrgyzstan and Tajikistan designed to facilitate the integration of EbA measures into political processes.
+The instruments include methods for devising appropriate strategies to protect and for sustainable use of ecosystem services, training courses and identifying possible sources of financing.
+Kazakhstan is participating in a supraregional policy dialogue process in order to disseminate new approaches and integrate these into planning processes.

-In addition to climate change adaptation, the measures also directly contribute to preserving ecosystems and natural carbon sinks, and to protecting biodiversity.
+In addition to climate change adaptation, the measures also directly contribute to preserving ecosystems and natural carbon sinks, and to conserving biodiversity.

 State of implementation/results